Deputy Chairman of the Mäjilis

-The Deputy Chairman of the Mäjilis of the Parliament of the Republic of Kazakhstan is a post in the Mäjilis (lower house of the parliament of Kazakhstan) that is chosen by the deputies and are proposed by the Chairman of the Mäjilis.
-The office was established on 30 January 1996 and since 2007, the position of a deputy chairman have been occupied by two people at the same time.
-The deputy chairman is in charge of carrying out tasks made by the Mäjilis chairman and take over certain roles if the chair isn't able to do.
+The Deputy Chairman of the Mäjilis of the Parliament of the Republic of Kazakhstan was a post in the Mäjilis (then-lower house of the parliament of Kazakhstan) that was chosen by the deputies and was proposed by the Chairman of the Mäjilis.
+The office was established on 30 January 1996 and from 2007 to 2026, the position of a deputy chairman have been occupied by two people at the same time.
+The deputy chair was in charge of carrying out tasks made by the Mäjilis chairman and take over certain roles if the chair wasn't able to do.

+The position was abolished on 1 July 2026 following the adoption of a new constitution that abolished the bicameral parliament and established a unicameral Kurultai.